JoshuaWise/koa-vapr-comparison/README.md

 A program is considered *robust* if it's capable of correctly identifying and handling abnormal or invalid input.
 For example, a program that accepts arbitrary string input but fails to correctly process [multibyte](https://en.wikipedia.org/wiki/UTF-8) characters would not be considered robust.

-A program is considered *stable* if it is able to continue operating sensibly in the case of minor programmer error or abnormal programming practices.
+A program is considered *stable* if it is able to continue operating sensibly in the case of minor programmer error or poor programming practices.
 As an example, when writing a complex, heavily asynchronous program, it's difficult to maintain stability while using tools that can easily be used incorrectly (such as callback-passing instead of promises).
 When using lower-level tools, seemingly innocent changes can introduce program-breaking bugs.
 A stable system is one where it's very difficult to introduce major bugs, and where abnormal conditions are resolved in a sensible way.

 ### 3.2 Abnormal input